AirtestProject/Poco/README.md

     pass
 ```

-## Assertions
+## Unittest

-Assertions are part of the unittest.
 Poco is automation framework.
 For unittest, see [PocoUnit](http://git-qa.gz.netease.com/maki/PocoUnit).
 PocoUnit provides a full set of assertions methods and it is drop in with python stdlib unittest.

 ## Ingrations guide